DAYBR3AK1999/Windows-Batch-Scripts/README.md

-# -Windows-Batch-Scripts
+# Windows-Batch-Scripts

-Simple Batch Scripts.
+Simple Windows Backup Batch Scripts.

 This script is useful if you want a scheduled task to dump and backup any chosen database by you.

-More coming.
+More backup scripts coming soon.